Steve Wood: Who's He?

 mathdittos2.com

 Our relationship is "a mixed marriage."
-Anne is a computer and network troubleshooter for a large midwestern banking corporation.
+Annie is a computer and network troubleshooter for a large Midwestern banking corporation.
 She has her Novell CNE (Certified Novell Engineer) and a number of other certifications and thrives on the challenges of her job.
-Possibly her biggest challenge is being married to a Mac columnist!
-We've been married 16 years, making us relatively newlyweds:-).
+Possibly her biggest challenge is being married to a former Mac columnist!

 Bucking the usual educational trend of moving from special education to regular education, I went the other way and spent my last ten years in the classroom teaching children with learning disabilities.
 The challenges of special education revitalized my teaching and whole approach to education.
 The View from the Classroom series of columns chronicles some of that story.
 What it doesn't tell about is seeing the moment when a child finally comprehends that those black ink splotches are letters with sounds that make words with meaning.
 On days like that, teaching is the greatest job in the world.
 Some of the View columns do tell of the frustrations of too many kids with too many desperate needs and too little time and help to meet those needs.

 When I started the new job, I found myself without adequate materials and few funds to purchase what was needed.
 I did, however, have an old Macintosh LC III that went with the job, so I began writing materials specifically tailored to my students' needs.
 Later, I purchased a Performa 575 for use at home and turned the ideas into what I hope are now organized instructional units.
-The MATH DITTOS 2 series is the result of those efforts.
-It was originally written entirely on the 33 MHz Performa 575.
-After many upgrades to the 575, I moved to a beige Macintosh G3 Minitower which speeded a lot of the work.
-The G3 remained my main computer for six and a half years until I briefly moved to a highly upgraded Blue & White before finally purchasing my current dual G5 Macintosh tower.
+The freeware MATH DITTOS 2 series is the result of those efforts.
+It was originally written on the 33 MHz Performa 575.
+After many upgrades to the 575, I moved to a beige Macintosh G3 minitower which speeded a lot of the work.
+The G3 remained my main computer for six and a half years until I briefly moved to a highly upgraded Blue & White.
+The Blue & White gave way to a dual G5 Macintosh tower for seven years!
+My current main computer is a mid-2010 Mac Mini, along with a MacBook Pro.

 Writing